-Price includes 300 page manual and proctored exam that must be taken at a PSI testing center.
+Price includes 300 page manual and proctored exam that must be taken with a pre-approved testing facility.

 This 14-hour course, followed by a two-hour examination, is an advanced look at design and installation of intrusion systems.
 Students learn how to select and apply proper detectors, control panels and communication devices in a variety of intrusion system applications.
 The course provides instruction on basic electronics and how it pertains to system design, component selection and troubleshooting.
 It includes information on system testing and commissioning as well as project management.

-Please be aware that if you need to use this course for licensing or towards one of ESA’s certifications you will need to take the AIS proctored exam at a PSI testing facility.
-For more details on the process for arranging and scheduling a proctored exam this Proctored Exam information page.
+Please be aware that if you need to use this course for licensing or towards one of ESA’s certifications you will need to take the AIS proctored exam with a pre-approved testing facility.
+For more details on arranging and scheduling a proctored exam please visit the Proctored Exam information page.